gautamJoshi001/kiwiz/Gautam_Joshi/src/README.md

 My Approach:

-My approach to the problem was centered around parsing and cleaning the data from a CSV file and storing it in an array.
+My approach to the problem was centred around parsing and cleaning the data from a CSV file and storing it in an array.
 This array was meant to be used for calculating the net-revenue.

 Shortcomings of my Solution: